andreidae/SeXY/README.md

 # SeXY

-SeXY is a simple sex-identification method for taxa lacking assembled conspecific sex chromosomes, applicaple to shotgun data from any species with a heterogametic and a homogametric sex.
+SeXY is a simple sex-identification method for taxa lacking assembled conspecific sex chromosomes, applicaple to shotgun data from mammal species with a heterogametic and a homogametic sex and potentially to other species in which the target and reference species share the same sex determination system.

 It uses a synteny-based approach to identify putative X-linked scaffolds in a given reference assembly, and take advantage of the expectation that males have half the amount of X-chromosome genetic material compared to females.

 ## The seXY method requires:
 1. Raw sequencing reads of the target individual,